shahanakattil/ai-in-a-day/01-aml-model-training/01-aml-model-training-new-v2.md

 # Lab 1 - Azure Machine Learning Model Training

-## Estimated Duration : 2 Hours
+### Estimated Duration: 2 Hours

-This lab covers clustering with Azure Machine Learning, Automated ML, and model explainability.
+Azure Machine Learning model training involves using Azure’s cloud-based platform to build, train, and tune machine learning models with scalable compute resources, automated workflows, and integrated tools, streamlining the process from data preparation to model deployment.

 ### Source datasets used by the labs